FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `code` - this is the authorization code we are exchanging for tokens.
 * `client_id` - this is client id that identifies our application.
 * `client_secret` - this is a secret key that is provided by the OAuth server.
 This should never be made public and should only ever be stored in your application on the server.
-* `code_verifier` - this is code verifier value we created above and either stored in the session or in a cookie.
+* `code_verifier` - this is the code verifier value we created above and either stored in the session or in a cookie.
 * `grant_type` - this will always be the value `authorization_code` to let the OAuth server know we are sending it an authorization code.
 * `redirect_uri` - this is the redirect URI that we sent to the OAuth server above.
 It must be exactly the same value.